Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, Censorship, Free Speech, and the End of America As We Thought We Knew It.md

 	- The two most censored events in US history - 2020 election, and covid 19 pandemic
 - 2020 Election
 	- determined by mail in ballots
+		- AP - Fewer than one-third of voters casting ballots in last year’s U.S. presidential election did so at a polling place on Election Day
 	- censorship issue was extraordinary
 	- plot within department of homeland of security.
 	- grouped with Atlantic Council and foreign policy establishment